 - all-purpose flour → swap for gluten-free 1:1 flour or whole wheat flour or oat flour (texture may vary) *you can also use self-rising flour and omit the baking powder + salt

-- egg wash → omit or use a butter wash or olive/avocado oil spray for an egg-free version
+- egg wash → omit or use a butter wash or coconut/avocado oil spray for an egg-free version

 Variations

-You can totally get creative on how you want to flavor these!
+You can totally get creative on how you want to flavor these yogurt donut holes!
 Or just keep them plain for a basic version.

 - cinnamon chocolate chip – add mini chocolate chips inside for a cinnamon + chocolate duo!